LOOK 695 Aerolight

 “For example, the ZED 2 crankset and its bottom bracket have rigidities that are 100% compatible.
 Even the bearings are specific and were designed to have the best transmission of effort.
 This would not have been possible with an existing chain drive.”

-We have seen far-reaching integration of parts in the original 695, but the Aero Light also has integrated brake calipers and a new aerodynamic stem while also working on the design of the tubes so that they produce aerodynamic advantage.
-The Zed 2 crankset, which can be adjusted with a crank length of 170, 172.5 or 175 mm, is again present.
+We have seen far-reaching integration of parts in the original 695, but the Aero Light also has integrated brake calipers and a new aerodynamic stem while also working on the design of the tubes so that they produce an aerodynamic advantage.
+The Zed 2 crankset, which can be adjusted with a crank length of 170, 172.5, or 175 mm, is again present.

 The new Aerostem, where the traditional cap has been replaced by a cap is clearly inspired by the L96’s stem, designed for the track races in London.
-The down tube, seat tube and chainstay enclose the oversized bottom bracket without interruption in the form.
+The down tube, seat tube, and chainstay enclose the oversized bottom bracket without interruption in the form.
 This is called CFD or Continuous Fibre Design and improves lateral stiffness.

-The new HSC 7 Aero fork, Head Fit 3 headset and E-Post seatpost are the other components that are integrated into the frame and specially designed.
+The new HSC 7 Aero fork, Head Fit 3 headset, and E-Post seatpost are the other components that are integrated into the frame and specially designed.
 The lightness in Aerolight was achieved by using thinner 1.5K carbon.

-The mechanical V-brake brake is hidden in the middle of the fork, in a housing which forms a ‘window’.
+The mechanical V-brake brake is hidden in the middle of the fork, in housing which forms a ‘window’.
 This means that the brake arch proportion disappears completely into the fork to improve aerodynamics.
-The brake cable goes in, under and through the stem before diving into the fork tube.
+The brake cable goes in, under, and through the stem before diving into the fork tube.